ydb-platform/nbs/doc/disk_manager/tracing/design_doc.md

 - Client ID
 - Session ID (if any)

-If it's about a request to ydb:
+If it's about a request to YDB:
 - Transaction ID.
 - Path to the database
-- Information about sql queries: list of tables involved and operations (select, upsert, ...) that we applied to them.
+- Information about SQL queries: list of tables involved and operations (select, upsert, ...) that we applied to them.

 If the request is in S3:
 - Bucket ID